UPDATED: Mar 26, 2020

 Renewing Your Coverage

-Perhaps the least expensive option for keeping your life insurance coverage in force is to simply apply for a new term life policy.
-You can either apply with the same company utilizing their Exchange or Re-Entry provision, or you can choose a different company.
-There are no clear advantages to staying with the same company, as for both applications you will need to take a paramed exam and show you are in good health.
+Usually, the least expensive option for keeping your life insurance coverage in force is to apply for a new term life policy.
+You can either apply to the same company utilizing their Exchange or Re-Entry provision, or you can choose a different company.
+There are no clear advantages to staying with the same company, as both applications will likely require an in-home exam to show you are still in good health.
 We always advise people to shop around for the best rate, just as you did 10, 15 or 20 years ago.

-Pros – This is often the least expensive option, especially if you are under age 60 or so.
+Pros – This is almost always the least expensive option, especially if you are under age 70.

-Cons – You have to prove insurability again.
+Cons – You have to prove you are still in good health (insurability).
 If your health has deteriorated, you may lose out on the cost savings or be denied coverage altogether.

 Keep these options in mind as your term life insurance policy draws to a close.
-Consult with your life insurance advisor and together you will make an informed choice!
+Remember to consult with your life insurance advisor at least a year in advance, and together make an informed choice!